-September 19, 2022
+September 25, 2023

 The CFO prepares a draft of the preliminary tentative budget based on current projections, capital equipment needs, and cash flow requirements.
 The CFO also ensures that the preliminary budget is consistent with the Board of Trustee's (the Board) strategic goals and strategies, as well as, the District's mission statement.
+This draft of the preliminary budget is given to the management team to be reviewed.

-October 3, 2022
+October 10, 2023